Maintenance Loan Full-time undergraduate, tuition fee and living cost students

 The amount you can get depends on your individual circumstances

-The only way to know exactly how much you'll get is to apply but you could get up to £6,780.
+The only way to know exactly how much you'll get is to apply.

 Maintenance Loan based on your household income